Theoretical Foundations of Deep Selective State-Space Models: State-space Models

 \subsection{Review of Modern SSMs}

-We start with a quick simplified recap of S4~\citep{gu2021efficiently} and then describe recently proposed variants such as Mamba~(in particular, the S6 block)~\citep{gu2023mamba} and Gated Linear Attention~(GLA)~\citep{yang2023gated}.
+We start with a quick simplified recap of S4~\citep{gu2021efficiently}, the first SSM proposed in the literature, and then describe recent improved variants such as Mamba~(in particular, the S6 block)~\citep{gu2023mamba}.
 We restrict our focus to the recurrent mechanism and invite the reader to refer to the original papers for a description of the token-wise operations following and preceding each block.

-\paragraph{SSM basics (S4).} Most\footnote{The LRU~\citep{orvieto2023resurrecting} and S5~\citep{smith2023simplified} instead build a single recurrence operating on multidimensional~(\# channels) inputs.}SSMs~\citep{gu2021efficiently,gu2022parameterization} operate independently on input channels.
-The time-series for each channel $x^i\in\R^L$ is seen as the result of sampling a latent continuous-time signal $ X^i:[0,1]\to\R$ at multiples of a channel-dependent stepsize $\Delta_i>0$: for all $\ell\in [L]$, $i\in[d]$.
+\paragraph{SSM basics and S4.} Most\footnote{The LRU and S5 instead build a single recurrence operating on multidimensional~(\# channels) inputs.} SSMs~\citep{gu2021efficiently,gu2022parameterization} operate independently on input channels.
+Each time series $x^i\in\R^L$ is seen as the result of sampling a latent continuous-time signal $ X^i: [0,1] \to \R$ at multiples of a channel-dependent stepsize $\Delta_i>0$: $X_{\Delta_i \ell}^i := X^i(\Delta_i \ell) = x_{\ell}^i$.
+In S4, each path $X^{i}$ produces a complex-valued hidden state signal $\bZ_{i} : [0,1] \to \mathbb{C}^{N_i}$ as